Aishwaryagithubit/Vendor-Invoice-Intelligence-Platform/README.md

 The application provides an interactive interface for:

-Freight cost prediction
+Freight Cost Prediction
-Invoice risk detection
+Invoice Risk Detection

-Business Value
+##Business Value

 The platform is designed to help organizations: